EGA-archive/refgenDetector/README.md

 ## Test RefgenDetector

-In the folder **examples** you can find headers, BAM and CRAMs to test the working of RefgenDetector.
+In the folder **examples** you can find headers, BAM and CRAMs to test the performance of RefgenDetector.

 *All this files belong to the [synthetics data cohort](https://ega-archive.org/synthetic-data) from the European Genome-Phenome Archive ([EGA](https://ega-archive.org/)).*

 ### Test with headers in a TXT

-In the folder TEST_HEADERS there are four headers obtained from synthetic BAM an CRAMs stored in the EGA.
+In the folder Test_headers there are four headers obtained from synthetic BAM an CRAMs stored in the EGA.
 Each one of them belongs to a different synthetic study:

 - Test Study for EGA using data from 1000 Genomes Project - Phase